In-between Motion Generation Based Multi-Style Quadruped Robot Locomotion: METHODOLOGY

-where $\mathbf{P}$ is the 3D global joint point calculated by forward kinematic from $s$, $\boldsymbol{\theta}$ is the rotations of robot joints, $\mathbf{R}$ is the root rotation under the global coordinate (6D representation), and $\mathbf{r}$ is the root position. $N$ is the Batch size.
+As for the position loss, we have pos loss ($\mathcal{L}_{\text{pos}}$), joint rotation loss ($\mathcal{L}_{\text{rot}}$), orientation loss ($\mathcal{L}_{\text{ori}}$) and root position loss ($\mathcal{L}_{\text{root}}$), which is shown in Eq. \ref{eq:loss}, where $\mathbf{P}$ is the 3D global joint point calculated by forward kinematic from $s$, $\boldsymbol{\theta}$ is the rotations of robot joints, $\mathbf{R}$ is the root rotation under the global coordinate (6D representation), $\mathbf{r}$ is the root position, and $N$ is the Batch size.
 This loss design enables dual-constraint optimization: enforcing global coordinate requirements while maintaining robot-specific control requirements.
 Crucially, it incorporates penalties $\mathcal{L}_{\text{joint limit}}$ for joint limit violations when predicted motions exceed hardware capabilities.
 Finally we have:

 \textbf{Sampler Network} The CMoEs network can predict $\hat{s}^{t+1}$ in the desired style with state $s^t$ and velocity $v^{t+1}$.
 However, while proficient in predicting the intended style, the output is not able to follow the targeted destination.
 In order to reach our purpose, a sampler network is needed.
 The network is shown in Fig. \ref{Figure: outline}.